Nuclear SW – delivering £50 Billion of nuclear opportunities to the South West business community and workforce over the next decade.

-- Heart of the South West LEP investing in the Hinkley Point Training Agency, an innovative approach to delivering the skills requirement to ensure that local people gain jobs on the project.
+- Heart of the South West LEP investing in a Skills for Nuclear Coordinator, providing an innovative approach to delivering the skills requirement to ensure that local people gain jobs on the project.

 - Three LEP collaboration together with a number of Local Authorities to ensure that inward investment opportunities are maximised.

-We will post regular updates here –also visit http://www.nuclearsw.co.uk/ for news of upcoming events, and for more detail about specific projects.
+We will post regular updates here –also visit www.nuclearsw.co.uk/ for news of upcoming events, and for more detail about specific projects

 The LEP’s New Nuclear Coordinator is Corinne Matthews, and she can be contacted by phone or email – firstname.lastname@example.org 07881 218670